Rounak-stha/tdata/packages/web/src/db/README.md

 -- Create Default Workflow and initial Admin member for Organization after Create CREATE OR REPLACE FUNCTION add_organization_defaults() RETURNS TRIGGER AS $$
-DECLARE
-    new_workflow_id integer;
 BEGIN
-    -- Insert the default workflow with configured and description INSERT INTO public.workflows (name, organization_id, created_by, is_active, is_default, configured, description)
-    VALUES ('Kanban', NEW.id, NEW.created_by, true, true, true, 'Kanban Workflow') RETURNING id INTO new_workflow_id;

-    -- Insert default workflow stages
-    INSERT INTO public.workflow_status (name, organization_id, workflow_id, icon, created_by)
-    VALUES
-        ('Backlog', NEW.id, new_workflow_id, 'Backlog', NEW.created_by),
-        ('ToDo', NEW.id, new_workflow_id, 'ToDo', NEW.created_by),
-        ('InProgress', NEW.id, new_workflow_id, 'InProgress', NEW.created_by),
-        ('InReview', NEW.id, new_workflow_id, 'InReview', NEW.created_by),
-        ('Completed', NEW.id, new_workflow_id, 'Completed', NEW.created_by);

     -- Add the organization creator as a member with 'Admin' role in organization_memberships INSERT INTO public.organization_memberships (organization_id, user_id, role)
     VALUES (NEW.id, NEW.created_by, 'Admin');